anrinch/anrinch.github.io/index.md

 Before joining UIC, I was a postdoctoral research associate in the Department of Computer Science at [Duke University](https://cs.duke.edu) working with [Prof. Michael Reiter](https://reitermk.github.io/).
 I obtained my PhD from [Stony Brook University](https://www.cs.stonybrook.edu) where I was advised by [Prof. Radu Sion](https://zxr.io/).
 Even before that I obtained my undergraduate degree in Computer Science from [Jadavpur University](https://en.wikipedia.org/wiki/Jadavpur_University), India

+<p style="color:DodgerBlue;"> I am recruiting 2 - 3 PhD students for 2025.
+If you want to build secure systems, develop new cryptographic theory, or simply want to chat about other computer security-related research ideas, feel free to reach out.</p>

 {% include_relative _includes/research.md %}